top of page

 A woman's hand holding a pen with black nail polish writing in a journal.
 Text reads: Strengths Journaling: How it can help you develop positive self-image and build confidence.

 My approach to ADHD Career Coaching is strengths-based.
-This means that instead of focusing on the challenges ADHD brings (we don’t get into the weeds of what you can’t do), we build up your positive mindset by focusing on core strengths and wins.
+This means that instead of focusing on the challenges ADHD brings (we don’t get into the weeds on what you can’t do), we build your positive mindset by highlighting core strengths and wins.
 If we focus on our weaknesses, there’s only a small opportunity for growth; however, if we focus on our strengths, we can move mountains literally overnight!

 An ADHD person writing Strengths-Based Journaling in a notebook